er-hiba/Learn2Code/README.md

 ♡ [Population_Comparison](https://github.com/er-hiba/Population_Comparison.git) : is a program that calculates the number of years it takes for Agadir's population to surpass Marrakech's, based on their initial populations and their respective growth rates.
 ♡ [Formula_Sequence](https://github.com/er-hiba/Formula_Sequence.git) : is a program that calculates U(n) using a recursive formula.
 ♡ [Fibonacci_Sequence](https://github.com/er-hiba/Fibonacci_Sequence.git) : is a program that calculates and displays Fibonacci sequence terms up to a user-defined integer.
 ♡ [Character_Counter](https://github.com/er-hiba/Character_Counter.git) : is a program that counts the characters in a user-entered string.
+♡ [String_Checker](https://github.com/er-hiba/String_Checker.git) : is a program that asks the user to input a string and checks if it's empty or not.

 ## Contact Information
 If you have any questions or feedback about these projects, feel free to [email me](mailto:hibah.erraoui@gmail.com).